OpenMS/pyopenms-docs/docs/source/datastructures.rst

     MzMLFile().store("testfile.mzML", exp)

+    # Check scan polarity
+    polarity = spectrum.getInstrumentSettings().getPolarity()
+    if (polarity == IonSource.Polarity.POSITIVE):
+      print("scan polarity: positive")
+    elif (polarity == IonSource.Polarity.NEGATIVE):
+      print("scan polarity: negative")

 We have created a single spectrum on line 3 and add meta information (drift time, retention time, MS level, precursor charge, isolation window and activation energy) on lines 4-13.
-We next add actual peaks into the spectrum (a single peak at 401.5 *m/z* and 900 intensity) on line 16 and on lines 19-26 add further meta information in the form of additional data arrays for each peak (e.g. one trace describes "Signal to Noise" for each peak and the second traces describes the "Peak annotation", identifying the peak at 401.5 *m/z* as a doubly charged y15 ion).
-Finally, we add the spectrum to a ``MSExperiment`` container on lines 29-30 and store the container in using the ``MzMLFile`` class in a file called "testfile.mzML" on line 37.
+In additon, we are able to add instrument settings (e.g. the polarity of the Ion source).
+We next add actual peaks into the spectrum (a single peak at 401.5 *m/z* and 900 intensity) on line 20 and on lines 23-31 add further meta information in the form of additional data arrays for each peak (e.g. one trace describes "Signal to Noise" for each peak and the second traces describes the "Peak annotation", identifying the peak at 401.5 *m/z* as a doubly charged y15 ion).
+Finally, we add the spectrum to a ``MSExperiment`` container on lines 38-40 and store the container in using the ``MzMLFile`` class in a file called "testfile.mzML" on line 49.
 To ensure our viewer works as expected, we add a second spectrum to the file before storing the file.
+In some cases you might be intereset in the metadata prefiously added to a ``MSSpectrum`` either by yourself or by loading a ``MzMLFile``.
+Line 44-49 show shot example on how to access and check the scan polarity.

 You can now open the resulting spectrum in a spectrum viewer.
 We use the OpenMS viewer ``TOPPView`` (which you will get when you install OpenMS from the